ergoplatform/ergodocs/docs/dev/Integration/guide.md

 * like Bitcoin, a transaction in Ergo has multiple *inputs* and *outputs*.
 Unspent outputs are **single-use entities**.
 However, Ergo is built from scratch; thus, scripts and transaction formats are different.
 * Just like Bitcoin, there are some standard scripts in Ergo associated with addresses, e.g. `P2PK` addresses.
 [Read more here on the address scheme](/dev/wallet/address)
+* Rather than storing a single amount (like BTC), an ergo eutxo box has some registers to store arbitrary values, like its native tokens.
+So, each box has an ERG amount and may or may not have a bunch of {tokenid, token amount} pairs, all in the UTXO model.
 * Ergo has an inbuilt wallet API which is enough for most use-cases.
 API has a Swagger interface on `127.0.0.1:9053` by default in the mainnet (`9052` on testnet).
 * See the full guide on setting [How to set up a node](/node/platforms/tutorial) and the associated [troubleshooting](/node/platforms/troubleshooting) page.

 ### Node Wallet